Kashmira Pardeshi

 Kashmira Pardeshi is an Indian actress who primarily works in Tamil and Telugu language films.
-She made her acting debut with the Telugu film Nartanasala (2018), and Tamil with Sivappu Manjal Pachai (2019).
+She made her acting debut with the Telugu film Nartanasala (2018), and Tamil with Sivappu Manjal Pachai (2019), and in Hindi with Mission Mangal (2019).
+She made her digital streaming debut through Hindi series, The Freelancer (2023).

 Personal life

 Pardeshi hails from a Marathi family.
 She went to school at St. Anne's School in Pune and went to college at Brihan Maharashtra College of Commerce.
 She studied fashion design at National Institute of Fashion Technology in Mumbai.

 Career

 Pardeshi has acted in several commercials before she made her film debut with a Telugu film Nartanasala (2018), opposite Naga Shaurya.
-The film was a commercial failure at the box-office, but her performance in it earned her a role in the Hindi film Mission Mangal (2019), where she was cast as Vidya Balan and Sanjay Kapoor's daughter.
+The film was a decent at the box-office, but her performance in it earned her a role in the Hindi film Mission Mangal (2019), where she was cast as Vidya Balan and Sanjay Kapoor's daughter.
 The film was a major commercial success at the box-office.
 And same year She made her Marathi film debut with Ravi Jadhav's Rampaat.
 Director Sasi came across her advertisements and her performance in Nartanasala and signed her up for the Tamil film Sivappu Manjai Pachai, opposite G.V.
 Prakash Kumar.
 Pardeshi hired a Tamil tutor to help her prepare for the role.
 The film was an average hit at the box-office.